amoshyc/cp-codebook/src/topics/k.md

 [ABC376E](https://atcoder.jp/contests/abc376/submissions/58989144)

-## K Smallest Elements with Add and Remove
+## The K-th Smallest Elements with Add and Remove

 Use two priority queues.